Tej1123/IT202-001/public_html/project/proposal.md

         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
           - Screenshot #1 description explaining what you're trying to show

-  - [x] \(mm/dd/yyyy of completion) User will be able to remove a single item from their cart vai button click
+  - [x] \(11/28/2021) User will be able to remove a single item from their cart vai button click
     -  List of Evidence of Feature Completion
       - Status: Completed
       - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))